ChrstphrHll/npc_gen/students/Theodus Chylnoth.md

 ---
 ### Description
 - 1st year Half-Elf Monk in Elkenval
-- curly auburn hair that's braided with violet ribbon (long), Pale Gray eyes, and Light skin
+- short curly auburn hair that's messy, Pale Gray eyes, and Light skin
 - Is Benevolent and Pharissical, and has Beauty as their ideal

 ### Organizations